Misleading and Deceptive Product Labeling Attorneys

 Some of the more common types of false and misleading labeling include but are not limited to:

-- Falsely labeling products that have artificial ingredients (such as artificial additives, chemical preservatives, synthetics, etc.) as “natural” or “no artificial ingredients”
+- Falsely labeling products that contain artificial ingredients as “natural” or having “no artificial ingredients”

 - Falsely advertising products as “organic”

-- Overstating the amounts of nutrients or vitamins that the product contains
+- Overstating the amounts of nutrients or vitamins that a product contains

 - Claiming false health benefits